chrometoasters/frontend-coding-guidelines/README.md

 1. Import the prototype JS into your Gruntfile
 1. Customise the HTML, override the CSS in your global theme file.

-## Task runners
+## Workflow: Build systems / Task runners

-We currently use Grunt on several projects and may include Gulp and/or other solutions in the future.
+We currently use the Grunt task runner on several projects and may include Gulp and/or other solutions in the future.

 ### Tasks